MelanieHsieh/melaniehsieh.github.io/_posts/2020-03-10-projectminimal.md

 categories: "UPDATE"
 ---

 Starting 2020 off with a bang 🎉, even though I'm late to the game for 3 months but whatever.
-The purpose of this weekly blog (more like when I'm feeling writing mode blog 😂) is simple, I want to share my tips and tricks on programming and some day to day experiences.
+The purpose of this weekly blog is simple, I want to share my tips and tricks on programming and some day to day experiences.

-As this is the first time I tried blogging, this is still an experimenting phrase, which means this website will change up quite often.
+As this is the first time I tried blogging, it is still in experimenting phrase, which means this website will change often times.

 # WHY